 Based on the anesthesia used throughout your extraction, you might be required to have an adult take you home.
 As your gums heal, you need to avoid using straws, smoking, and spitting.
 Your recovery will vary based on the extent of your dental extraction; however, many patients choose to eat soft, room-temperature food for at least a couple of days following the procedure.
 Our staff will speak with you regarding what is normal as you recover and the best ways to look after your gums.
 Your gums will probably be inflamed after the procedure, therefore our dental team suggests using over-the-counter pain medicine and cold compresses.
 Sometimes we can give you a written prescription for pain medicine and/or antibiotics.
 Besides some proposed follow-up visits, you should schedule regular appointments at Imagix Dental of Buford for dental examinations and cleanings so our dentists can track your dental health following an extraction.

 An extraction is generally covered by dental insurance, but your sedation option may not be completely covered.
 Prior to your extraction, we will call your insurance provider to ascertain your particular policy and estimate your out-of-pocket expenses.
 If you do not have dental insurance, then we can speak with you about the numerous payments we take together with information about low-interest medical financing.

 Simple and Surgical Extraction

-If you have a tooth that's damaged or if your mouth is overcrowded, a tooth extraction at Buford Family Dentistry will help in improving your oral health and smile.
+If you have a tooth that's damaged or if your mouth is overcrowded, a tooth extraction at Imagix Dental of Buford will help in improving your oral health and smile.
 Make a consultation with one of our practitioners at our office at Buford, GA to find out more about surgical and simple extractions.
 If you have any anxiety about the dental procedure, ask about sedation methods to help you stay relaxed and calm throughout the process.